ricardo85x/OpenPandoraBox/README.md

 Another emulator frontend using RetroArch.

-It is suppose to be used with pandory on pandora box 3d plus.
+It is suppose to be used with Pandory on Pandora Box 3D Plus.

+It could be used with **NVIDIA Shield Portable** as well as I am using it to debug.

 ### Platform Selection